AI Assistance Reduces Persistence and Hurts Independent Performance: Experiment 1: AI impairs unassisted performance and persistence

 This is further quantified in Figure~\ref{fig:exp1}b, which shows the mean solve and skip rate over the 3 test problems for participants in the two conditions.
 Participants in the AI condition had a lower solve rate (mean $0.57$, s.d. $0.41$) than participants in the control condition (mean $0.73$, s.d. $0.34$; $t(305) = -3.64$, $P < 0.001$; Cohen's $d = -0.42$, 95\% CI $[-0.66,-0.19]$).
 Additionally, participants in the AI condition had a higher skip rate (mean $0.20$, s.d. $0.36$) than participants in the control condition (mean $0.11$, s.d. $0.29$; $t(305) = 2.16$, $P = 0.031$; Cohen's $d = 0.25$, 95\% CI $[0.02,0.48]$).
 The lower solve rate of participants in the AI condition indicates that AI assistance impairs unassisted task performance.
 Crucially, the higher skip rate suggests that AI assistance also reduced persistence and motivation.

 We note one potential limitation of these results: our exclusion criteria removed participants unable to solve basic fraction problems but didn't account for participants in the AI condition who were similarly unable yet submitted correct answers via AI.
-This introduced a potential confound in that the AI condition could have selectively retained lower-ability participants, inflating the performance gap.
-We address this confound directly in Experiment 2.
+This introduced a potential confound in that the AI condition could have selectively retained lower-ability participants.
+The difference in sample size by condition suggests a higher attrition rate in the control group, potentially inflating the performance gap.
+We address this confound directly in Experiment 2 and perform additional attrition analysis for the following experiments in Appendix~\ref{App:attrition}.